 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
 The Named Proxies cannot vote your shares unless you sign and return this card.

-To attend the meeting and vote your shares in person, please mark this box.

-separate carefully at the perforation and return just this portion in the envelope provided
+o attend the meeting and vote your shares n marcon please mark this how oration and return just this portion in the envelope provided. \uparrow at the